Replay dominated sports in 2019, and expect more this year

 "At the end of the day, there's no perfect system," Parry said.
 "It is sports.
 It is humans making calls.
 We're just trying to interject technology into the human element to make it a little better."

-Associated Press writers Ronald Blum, Howard Fendrich, Rob Harris and Ben Walker contributed to this report
+AP sports writers Ronald Blum, Howard Fendrich, Rob Harris and Ben Walker contributed to this report.